aichatazeinabe-star/SiraSafe-AI/README.md

 pip install -r requirements.txt
 ```

-### 5. Environment Variables Setup
+### 5. Environment Variables & Simulation Setup
-Create a .env file at the root of the project to add your IBM watsonx.ai credentials (this file is securely ignored by git via .gitignore):
+Create a `.env` file at the root of the project to add your IBM watsonx.ai credentials (this file is securely ignored by git via `.gitignore`):
 ```text
 WATSONX_APIKEY=your_ibm_watsonx_api_key_here
 PROJECT_ID=your_ibm_project_id_here
 ```

+Note for Evaluation (No API Key Required): If you do not have active IBM Watsonx API credentials or encounter authentication limits, the application will automatically activate the Local Vision Simulation.
+Use the control panel in the Sidebar to toggle through different simulated scenarios (e.g., Trafficking Attempt, Legitimate Offer) or switch to the "Paste Recruitment Text Directly" tab to test the semantic model's real-time risk assessment without any cloud dependency.

 ### 6. Run the Application
 Launch the Streamlit web dashboard locally:
 ```bash
 streamlit run app.py
 ```
-The application will automatically open in your default browser at http://localhost:8501.
+The application will automatically open in your default browser at http://localhost:8502.